benyangtang/kkshortcut/README.md

 ```
 == Inistallation
 Pretty easy.
-1. Put the file kkcmd into a directory in command path, e.g., /usr/bin, or $HOME/bin.
+1. Put the file kkcmd into a directory in the command path, e.g., /usr/bin, or $HOME/bin.
 2. Source the file bashrckk.
-You can put this into the bash initialization source:
+You can put this into your bash initialization file:
 echo '. bashrckk' >> .bashrc

 The shortcut information will be stored in $HOME/.kkdir.